muchezz/Muchezz/README.md

-### Howdy! 👋
+### Howdy!
+My Name is Mucheru 👋

-🔭 I’m currently working on #BuildforSDG Challenge, a project by Andela and Facebook <br>
+🔭 I’m currently working in CloudFactory Kenya <br>
-🌱 I’m currently learning Docker and Django <br>
+🌱 I’m currently learning Docker, Django and ReactJs <br>
 📫 How to reach me: https://twitter.com/Mucheeru or https://www.linkedin.com/in/mucheruj/ <br>
-👯 Love Walking,hiking and i don't own a pet.
+👯 Love Walking,hiking and boat riding..
 <!--
 **Muchezz/Muchezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.